bacalhau-project/bacalhau/docs/getting-started/installation.md

 ### Running The Bacalhau CLI Via Docker

 Instead of installing the client, you can use the [Bacalhau Docker image](https://github.com/orgs/bacalhau-project/packages/container/package/bacalhau) to run the client.
+There's also a [comprehensive example](../examples/workload-onboarding/bacalhau-docker-image/index.md).
 To pull the latest image run the following command:

 ```bash
 docker pull ghcr.io/bacalhau-project/bacalhau:latest